Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

   Justification: This CWE is directly related to the risk as it addresses the specific scenario where user-controlled API keys can be exploited to bypass authorization and gain unauthorized access to language models, potentially resulting in data theft.

-- [CWE-703](https://cwe.mitre.org/data/definitions/703.html): Improper Check or Handling of Exceptional Conditions - May prevent detection of language model data extraction attacks by mishandling exceptions.

-  Description: Mishandling exceptions can prevent the detection of data extraction attacks, potentially leading to unauthorized access and data theft.

-  Justification: Improper handling of exceptional conditions is directly related to the risk because it can hinder the detection of data extraction attacks, allowing unauthorized access to language models and potential data theft to go unnoticed.

 - [CWE-732](https://cwe.mitre.org/data/definitions/732.html): Inadequate Encoding of Output Data - Insufficient output encoding from language models risks exposing sensitive training data enabling theft.

   Description: Inadequate output encoding can expose sensitive data, including training data, to potential theft.